Foadsf/Cmathtuts/BLAS/readme.txt

     BLASLIB      = blas$(PLAT).a
   and change it to:
     BLASLIB      = libblas.a
+  3. on mac OS X change the line below:
+    OPTS     = -O3
+  to
+    OPTS     = -O3 -pipe -c
-  3. save and exit the editor. and then run make in the terminal
-  4. copy the libblas.a file after to a folder you know. (e.g. /usr/local/lib/)
+  2.6. save and exit the editor. and then run make in the terminal 2.7. copy the libblas.a file after to a folder you know. (e.g. /usr/local/lib/) 2.8. when you want to compile link gcc against this file
-  5. when you want to compile link gcc against this file gcc foo.c path/to/libblas.a
+    gcc foo.c path/to/libblas.a

+3. install it with other libraries
+  3.1. install it with LAPACK
+  3.2. install it with openblas?
+4. install the library
+  4.1. on ubuntu
+    sudo apt-get install libblas-dev

 useful notes: